Jason2Brownlee/blog/content/posts/ghostwriting-offer.md

 I've read the Al Ries and Jack Trout book on [positioning](https://www.goodreads.com/book/show/760025.Positioning), but Cole and his "category pirates" do a damn fine job of presenting the concept (e.g. [Snow Leopard](https://www.goodreads.com/book/show/61772680-snow-leopard)).

+They did positioning on "positioning", calling it "category design", a term they invented and are experts in, they "named and claimed".
+Win!

 This chapter has a terse summary of these ideas.

 The starting point is the [rules of ones](/blog/posts/rule-of-ones/):